Gas stations in Minas Gerais already receive gasoline with federal tax discounts

 The discount is still gradual, since the transfer depends on the distributors’ stocks, but the government is negotiating with the sector an alternative to speed up the cuts in fuel prices.

-The government zeroed the PIS/Cofins and Cide rates, which totaled BRL 0.69 per liter, or 9.3% of the price record set by fuel last week.
+The government zeroed the PIS/Cofins and Cide rates, which totaled BRL 0.69 per litre, or 9.3% of the price record set by fuel last week.

 “Distributors, in general, began to gradually transfer to stations the zeroed rates in federal taxes”, said, in a note, Paranapetro, which represents the retail fuel trade in Paraná.